Little eagle: Description

-Distribution and abundance
+Distribution and habitat

-Although the little eagle has a large range and can be found in most parts of Australia, except heavily forested parts of the Great Dividing Range (Marchant and Higgins, 1993).
+Although the little eagle has a large range and can be found in most parts of Australia, except heavily forested parts of the Great Dividing Range.
+It tends to inhabit open woodland, grassland and arid regions, shunning dense forest.
 Like so many Australian natives, it faces a deteriorating population due to a loss of habitat and competition from other species.
-One of the biggest factors to the decline of the little eagle is the decline of rabbits due to the release of the calicivirus, the eagle relied heavily on the rabbit population due to the extinction and massive decline of native terrestrial mammals of rabbit size or smaller such as large rodents, bandicoots, bettongs, juvenile banded hare-wallaby and other wallabies (Sharp et al. 2002).
+One of the biggest factors to the decline of the little eagle is the decline of rabbits due to the release of the calicivirus, the eagle relied heavily on the rabbit population due to the extinction and massive decline of native terrestrial mammals of rabbit size or smaller such as large rodents, bandicoots, bettongs, juvenile banded hare-wallaby and other wallabies.

 In the first national bird atlas in 1977–81, the little eagle was reported in 65% of one degree grid cells across Australia, with mostly high reporting rates (more than 40% of surveys per grid) across New South Wales and Victoria.
-Breeding was recorded in 11% of cells, with the highest rates in New South Wales (NSW) and Victoria (Blakers et al. 1984).
+Breeding was recorded in 11% of cells, with the highest rates in New South Wales (NSW) and Victoria.
 During the second national bird atlas in 1998–2002, the little eagle was recorded in 59% of grid cells, at mostly low reporting rates (recorded in less than 20% of surveys per grid).
-Breeding was recorded in 5% of grid cells (Barrett et al. 2003, 2007).
+Breeding was recorded in 5% of grid cells.
 Overall, there has been a national decline in reporting rate of 14%.
-In NSW over the last 20 years (two little eagle generations) the decline in reporting rate has been 39%, and over the past 30 years has been 50%, with an accelerating trend since the 1990s (Bounds 2008).
-The decline in reporting rate over the past 20 years for the South Eastern Highlands bioregion has been greater than 20% (Barrett et al. 2003, 2007).
+In NSW over the last 20 years (two little eagle generations) the decline in reporting rate has been 39%, and over the past 30 years has been 50%, with an accelerating trend since the 1990s.
+The decline in reporting rate over the past 20 years for the South Eastern Highlands bioregion has been greater than 20%.
 This bioregion includes the ACT.